shivam-kashyap-newgen/ManulaTest/README.md

 - Region and compartment with limits for a few small instances (1.1 or 2.1 is sufficient)
 - A VCN created with at least one subnet, internet gateway, default route to internet gateway and security groups allowing at least port 22/SSH in.
 - Ability to SSH into compute instances

+## Recommended Learning Assets

+- Oracle Cloud Infrastructure account credentials (User, Password, and Tenant)
+- Region and compartment with limits for a few small instances (1.1 or 2.1 is sufficient)
+- A VCN created with at least one subnet, internet gateway, default route to internet gateway and security groups allowing at least port 22/SSH in.
+- Ability to SSH into compute instances

 ## Practice 1: Generate SSH Keys